(Updated in 2020, regarding Tax Year 2019)

 Medical care expenses must be primarily to alleviate or prevent a physical or mental defect or illness.

-Certainly patient advocacy fits this definition, not because advocates are doing those things themselves, but because we are facilitating them all in one way or another.
+Certainly patient advocacy that assists in any medical or health-related tasks fits this definition*, not because advocates are doing those things themselves, but because we are facilitating them all in one way or another.

 Then there is a master list of the aspects of care that do – and do not – fit the definition.
 This is where we expect, eventually, that patient advocacy will be added to the list.